Jose-MPM/Notes/ReadAgain/Mind.md

 		- U are not important, people live their lives, they don't spend a lot of time thinking about u, sorry.
 		- Take it with humor, I guess other don't know my flaws (others defects) or they would say worse things.
 	- Do not assume, u will wrong

+## To Change

+- Why do u really want to make this change?
+	- ¿Por qué realmente quieres hacer este cambio?
+	- ¿What is your goal?
+	- How would u feel if u were to make this change?

 ## Personal Develop